popovicu/mrav-cpu/README.md

 The name Mrav comes from the author's native language, Serbian, and it means 'ant'.
 This CPU is tiny like an ant, but capable of doing work. :)

+## Try it in browser first!

+> :bulb: NEW: Browser-based playground is available at [mrav-playground.popovicu.com](https://mrav-playground.popovicu.com)!
+Try Mrav in the browser first to see if you like it, no downloads required.

 ## Remote dependency

 If you don't want to vendor this code into your codebase, you can depend on this repository as a remote dependency in Bazel by using `bazel_dep` in your `MODULE.bazel`.
 However, because `mrav-cpu` is currently not tracked in the Bazel registry system, you also need to add an explicit Git pointer to this repository, like this: